Yeok-c/CC-SHAP/results_json/esnli_mistral-7b-chat_10.md

 3. The man on the right has slightly graying black hair, is not wearing glass,
          praphrased:

-Based on the information provided, we can infer that the two men have different physical characteristics and are both enjoying themselves.
-The man on,
+"We can infer that the man on the left has a youthful appearance, as he is wearing glasses and has black hair,,
         truncated_cot: [INST] Suppose "One man on the left with black hair, wearing glasses, and another man on the right with slightly graying black hair, without glasses but clasping his hands together, are laughing.".
 Can we infer that "the people are a couple"?
 (A) Yes.
 (B) No. (C) Maybe, this is neutral.
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

 1. We have two men, one on the left and one on the right.